 The Monitor Connected to the Motherboard HDMI Will Have Horrible Performance

-This is a VERY important point to note particularly if you are gamer or an enthusiast.
+This is a very important point to note, mainly if you are a gamer or an enthusiast.

 The graphics processing unit for the monitor connected to the motherboard HDMI port would be the integrated graphics card.

-Integrated graphics card are stupendously weak compared to a decent dedicated graphics card.
-Therefore, your frame rates while gaming on the monitor connected to motherboard’s HDMI port will SUFFER greatly.
+Integrated graphics cards are stupendously weak compared to a decent dedicated graphics card.
+Therefore, your frame rates while gaming on the monitor connected to the motherboard’s HDMI port will SUFFER greatly.